 Obama rails against corporate maneuver to evade U.S. taxes

-The practice, known as "inversions", occurs when a U.S. company acquires or sets up a foreign company, then moves its U.S. tax domicile to the foreign company and its lower-tax home country.
+So-called inversion deals occur when a U.S. company acquires or sets up a foreign company, then moves its U.S. tax domicile to the foreign company and its lower-tax home country.

 Nine inversion deals have been reached this year by companies ranging from banana distributor Chiquita Brands International Inc to drugmaker AbbVie Inc, and more are under consideration.

 The transactions are setting a record pace since the first inversion was carried out 32 years ago.

 "Even as corporate profits are higher than ever, there’s a small but growing group of big corporations that are fleeing the country to get out of paying taxes,” Obama said.

 "They’re technically renouncing their U.S. citizenship, they’re declaring their base someplace else even though most of their operations are here.
 You know some people are calling these companies 'corporate deserters.'”

 Obama said he did not begrudge companies making profits but said corporate tax evasion practices made it harder for the middle class - his target political constituency - to succeed.

 Several Democrats have offered bills to curb inversions, which let companies cut their taxes primarily by putting foreign earnings out of the reach of the Internal Revenue Service.